The Hubstaff Chrome app is now available on the Chrome Web Store, allowing you to track time natively from your Chromebook computer.

 The First step is to visit the Chrome Web Store on the device that you’re adding the app to and searching for “Hubstaff” in the search bar.
 You can also click here to be taken directly to the installation page.

-Next, you’ll be prompted by your browser to add the application.
+Next, you’ll be prompted to add the application.

 After adding the application, you’ll be redirected to your Chrome Apps page, where you can click the Hubstaff icon to start the app.